vega/altair/doc/case_studies/numpy-tooltip-images.rst

 in tooltips with any Altair chart.

 First,
-we create some example image arrays with blobs of different sizes.
+we create some example image arrays with blobs (objects) of different sizes and shapes (circular and square).
-We measure the area of the blobs in order to have a quantitative measurement to plot.
+We measure the area of the blobs in order to have a quantitative measurement to compare them with in our charts.

 .. altair-plot::
     :output: repr